json-api/json-api/format/index.md

 If a relationship is provided as a link object, it **MUST** contain at least one of the following:

-* A `self` member, whose value is a URL for the relationship itself (a "relationship URL").
+* A `"self"` member, whose value is a URL for the relationship itself (a "relationship URL").
 This URL allows the client to directly manipulate the relationship.
 For example, it would allow a client to remove an `author` from an `article` without deleting the `people` resource itself.
-* A `related` member, whose value is a related resource URL (as defined above).
+* A `"related"` member, whose value is a related resource URL (as defined above).
-* A `linkage` member, whose value represents "resource linkage".
+* A `"linkage"` member, whose value represents "resource linkage".
 * A `"meta"` member that contains non-standard meta-information about the relationship.